mefranklin6/Extron-Frontend-API/README.md

 Q: Will Extron support this?

 A: Probably not.
 Please do not contact their support for help, I'm hoping this system will reduce support calls for them.
-When it comes to building a backend server, absloute freedom comes with the responsibility for fixing things yourself.
+When it comes to building a backend server, absolute freedom comes with the responsibility for fixing things yourself.

 Q: Will you post an example of a backend server?